lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 behavior in some way (for instance, relocating the default ``~/.dbuild`` directory, or the location of the Ivy cache it uses).

-One important case, however, is the customization of the resolvers list: you can just change the ``[repositories]`` stanza in this properties file, adding or removing resolvers as needed.
-The list specified in this properties file will completely override the normal list of library resolvers, for all of the projects invoked by dbuild.
-By specifying here a local Artifactory cache, for instance, the artifacts resolution can be made considerably faster.
+The properties file also contains the list of resolvers that are used by default in order to resolve
+artifacts: this list will override the list of library resolvers defined by the various projects invoked by dbuild.
+It is possible to override the list of resolvers directly in this file, but it is more convenient to use the ``vars`` mechanism instead, as described below.

 The build configuration file
 ----------------------------